dspacejs/dspacejs/README.md

 I'm a full-stack engineer full of passion for all aspects of building great software.
 I've worked on projects of various scales, both solo and as part of a team.

-I'm also a freelancer and available for hire.
+[Craftsmanship](https://danieljs.me/craftsmanship-is-essential/) is something I'm passionate about and take great pride in.

 Check out [my portfolio](https://danieljs.tech) for more details.
+If you're working on something cool and are looking for a developer, feel free to reach out.

+## Current work

 My primary project is [Dreamflow](https://dreamflow.co), which is basically my life mission.
 Besides freelancing, most of my time is spent on that.

 There's also a bunch of open-source projects I'd like to work on (but can't manage entirely myself) in the future, too.
-If you'd like to help, feel free to reach out.
+If you'd like to help and have a similar skillset, don't hesitate to ping me.

 ## Skillset